Why vaccines are important

 - the area where the needle goes in looking red, swollen and feeling a bit sore for several days

-- babies or young children feeling a bit unwell or developing a high temperature for 1 or 2 days
+- babies or young children feeling a bit unwell or developing a high temperature for one or two days

 It's rare for anyone to have a serious allergic reaction to a vaccination.
 If this does happen, it usually happens within minutes.